PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/100-governance.md

 These non-PIP actions include managing the membership of the Governing Council itself, with existing members needing to agree and vote on the addition or removal of members, as well as changes to the voting structure, for example the voting threshold.

-The Governing Council is also able to issue a [Customer Due Diligence](/identity/verification/) claim should the need arise.
+The Governing Council is also able to manage permissioned roles such as operator identities and DID registrars through governance actions.

 ## Release Coordinator